-The Cimera Database structure is very much optimised for performance and the data has to be combined with the Metadata to make sense of it.
-It is therefore not to be considered user accessible.
-All data access should be made through Cimera.
-Cimera Query Language (CQL) provides the means to query and extract relevant data.
+The Cimera Database structure is heavily optimised for performance and the data has to be combined with the Metadata to make sense of it.
+It is therefore essentially proprietary and not to be considered user meaningful.
+All data access should therefore be made through Cimera using the Cimera Query Language (CQL) or via the use of SQL queries run against the separate SQL Reporting Database.